 As there are shared toilets, please ensure that you wash your hands regularly and only use the toilets one person at a time.

 Opening times for independent climbers

 We close at dusk and climbing/bouldering by torches/lights is not permitted.
 There is a charge of £5 per adult or £3 for under-16s.
 If the office is closed and there is no climbing collector please put the money in the ‘honesty’ boxes in the office entrance or by the barrier as you are leaving.

 Season tickets are available to purchase onsite for £50

 About climbing at Bowles

 Bowles is one of the best rock climbing venues in the South East, with its south-facing, quick drying sandstone and excellent access.

-Bowles is the only UK outdoor centre with its own natural sandstone outcrop suitable for climbing – there are more than 230 climbs up to 10m in height across the range of grades from 1a to 6c.
-Bowles is soft sandstone so our guidelines should be followed to look after the rock
+Bowles is the only UK outdoor centre with its own natural sandstone outcrop suitable for climbing – there are more than 230 climbs up to 10m in height with grades from 1a to 6c.
+Bowles is soft sandstone so our guidelines should be followed to look after the rock.

 Rock climbing courses and lessons

-For beginners learning to climb, our instructors are very experienced and will build your confidence and rope work skills to get you to the stage where you can climb independently.
-Call us to book a lesson – 01892 665665.
+For beginners learning to climb, or for indoor climbers looking to move outside, our instructors will help you build your confidence and rope work skills to get you to the stage where you can climb independently.

 For Bowles’ courses and lessons we provide all equipment, except rock shoes.